dantleech/cmf-utils/README.md

 Miscellaneous scripts for the CMF

-scripts/yaml_to_xliff.php
+scripts/yml-to-xliff.phar
 -------------------------

-Script that converts YAML to XLIFF files:
+Script that converts YAML to XLIFF translation files:

-    $ php yaml_to_xliff.php /path/to/YAML
+    $ php yml-to-xliff.phar convert

-Will create an XLIFF version of the YAML file in the same directory.
+Will create an XLIFF version of all YAML files in the directory.

 web/bs_standards.php
 --------------------